1-4 DAYS IN DRESDEN ITINERARY

 Shares

-Step into Saxony’s grandest spiritual haven, the Dresden Cathedral, adorned with exquisite Baroque architecture by the 18th-century maestro Chiaveri.
+Saxony’s grandest spiritual haven, the Dresden Cathedral, is adorned with exquisite Baroque architecture by the 18th-century maestro Chiaveri.
 Housing a mystic crypt, it’s the eternal abode of 49 magnificent sarcophagi, belonging to the Wettin royal clan and their kinsfolk.

 Among these eternal slumbers, you’ll even find the resting place of Augustus the Strong’s heart.
 This sacred sanctuary has held the honor of being the Dresden-Meissen diocese’s cathedral since 1980.